betuloran/Animate.css/README.md

 # Animate.css clone 👩‍💻

-This project is a clone of the [animate.css](https://animate.style/) website, created using SCSS, HTML and JavaScript.
+This project is a clone of the [animate.css](https://animate.style/) website, created using SCSS and HTML.
 The website is designed to be responsive with a grid layout system.
 Below is a brief overview of the project, its features, and how to get started.

 ## Features